 A level 2 alert has been issued by the USA Centers for Disease Control and Prevention (CDC).
 The alert follows the discovery that the Zika virus is present in the local mosquitoes in Grenada, a South Caribbean island nation, and the disease is spreading amongst people.

-Travelers are urged to take precautions against mosquito bites.
-The advice is much the same as that given to people who #Travel to countries where malaria is prevalent.
 Taking the time to make a few simple precautions every day is time well invested. #Health warning information can make a huge difference to the quality of travel experience.

 Cover up with long pants, skirts, and shirts.
 In hot countries, light cotton will not become unbearable to wear.
 This needs to be done especially as late afternoon and evening approach because this is when mosquitoes tend to be more active.
 In cool and dank jungle areas mosquitoes never seem to rest, so cover up well during such explorations.